-2. MN2.12 Land north of Brackenway, Formby and MN2.46 Land East of Maghull are subject to site specific policies (Policies MN6 and MN3).
-In addition, a number of sites listed above are subject to site-specific requirements as set out in Appendix 1.

-3. Complementary appropriate facilities for new residents, such as medical services, small scale convenience shops and community facilities, where needed as part of a comprehensive development, will also be permitted on these sites.

-4. Sites MN2.2 and MN2.19 are adjacent to areas of 'Proposed Open Space'.
+- 2. Land north of Brackenway, Formby (site MN2.12) and Land East of Maghull (site MN2.46) are subject to site specific policies (Policies MN6 and MN3 respectively).
+In addition, a number of sites listed above are subject to site-specific requirements as set out in Appendix 1. - 3.
+Complementary appropriate facilities for new residents, such as medical services, small scale convenience shops and community facilities, where needed as part of a comprehensive development, will also be permitted on these sites. - 4.
+Sites MN2.2 and MN2.19 are adjacent to areas of 'Proposed Open Space'.
 These areas will be developed for new open space alongside the housing allocation.